 The highest commission I have personally seen is 50% on a $2997 program.

-There are affiliate opportunities everywhere that you look and for products that you are probably using on a daily basis in your online business.
+There are affiliate opportunities everywhere that you look for products that you probably use daily in your online business.

 What do you need to run an affiliate program?